SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In languages that have a char type, the char type is generally indicated with single quotes, and the string type with double quotes.
 Some langauges differentiate between string literals with single and double quotes, some languages (lua, liquid) do not.
 In many languages, single-quoted string literals act as raw string literals.
+In languages that have single-quoted string literals, interpolation is generally also not allowd in them.
 JS has a specific, especially featureful type of sting called a template literal, which are delimited by backticks (`foo`)

 strings are immutable|python